Detecting Sentiment and Emotion toward Disasters in Low Resource Languages

 Our effort to date involves two basic approaches: 1) training classifiers to detect sentiment and emotion in High Resources Languages such as English and Mandarin which have relatively large amounts of data labeled with emotions such as anger, fear, and stress and using these directly of adapted with a small amount of labeled data in the LRL of interest, and 2) employing a sentiment detection system trained on HRL text and adapted to the LRL using a bilingual lexicon to label transcripts of LRL speech.
 These labels are then used as labels for the aligned speech to use in training a speech classifier for positive/negative sentiment.
 We will describe experiments using both such approaches, as well as experiments classifying news broadcasts that contain information about disasters.

-BIO Julia Hirschberg is the is the Percy K. and Vida L. W. Hudson Professor and Chair of Computer Science at Columbia University.
+BIO Julia Hirschberg is the Percy K. and Vida L. W. Hudson Professor and Chair of Computer Science at Columbia University.
 She previously worked at Bell Laboratories and AT&T Labs where she created the HCI Research Department.
 She served on the Association for Computational Linguistics executive board (1993-2003), the International Speech Communication Association board (1999-2007; 2005-7 as president), and the International Conference on Spoken Language Processing board since 1996.
 She has been editor of Computational Linguistics and Speech Communication, is a fellow of AAAI, ISCA, ACL, ACM, IEEE, and a member of the National Academy of Engineering.
 She has received the IEEE James L. Flanagan Speech and Audio Processing Award and the ISCA Medal for Scientific Achievement.
 She currently the serves on the IEEE Speech and Language Processing Technical Committee, is co-chair of CRA-W Board, and has worked for diversity for many years at AT&T and Columbia.
 She works on spoken language processing and NLP, studying text-to-speech synthesis, spoken dialogue systems, entrainment in conversation, detection of deceptive and emotional speech, hedging behavior, and linguistic code-switching (language mixing).

 FACULTY HOST Carolyn Rose